Aramis, Ethiopia: Late Miocene Hominids

-New hominid remains from Ethiopia's Middle Awash region that age from 5.2–5.8 Myr and are linked to a forested paleoenvironment have been discovered.
+New hominid remains from Ethiopia's Middle Awash region that age from 5.2 to 5.8 Myr and are linked to a forested paleoenvironment have been discovered.
 These Late Miocene fossils belong to the hominid genus Ardipithecus and are the first definitive proof of the clade's existence.
 All younger hominids share derived dental features solely.
 This suggests that the fossils belong to a hominid taxon that existed before the split in lineages that led to contemporary chimps and humans.
 Ardipithecus was phylogenetically near to the common ancestor of chimps and humans, based on the survival of primitive dental and postcranial features in these new fossils.
 Environmental signs point to a forested environment.
 Since the first (a partial mandible) was discovered in Alayla in 1997, 11 hominid specimens have been discovered at five different locations.